rust-lang/rfcs/text/1444-union.md

 ## Unsafe blocks

 The number of `unsafe` blocks required to work with unions can be reduced.
-Unsafe blocks are burden and many unsafe blocks required now are innecessary.
+Unsafe blocks are burden and many unsafe blocks required now are unnecessary.
 These false positives diminish value of blocks containing something actually unsafe and requiring attention.